RyanNielson/awesome-unity/README.md

 ## Camera

-* [UFPS](https://www.assetstore.unity3d.com/en/#!/content/2943) - Provides camera physics and other effects for use in FPS games.
+* [UFPS](https://www.assetstore.unity3d.com/en/#!/content/2943) - Provides camera, controllers, and other effects for use in FPS games.

 ## Character Controllers